 The Marketing Mix for Services

-Process – Well-defined processes ensure that the service is provided in a consistent manner.
+Process – Well-defined and documented processes ensure that the service is provided in a consistent manner.
 This is important for efficiency as well as for the service quality.
 Properly documented processes also make it easier to train employees.
 A service delivery process that runs smoothly is perceived as a sign of quality by the customer.

 Focus on the People